 These models have not been structurally designed to support excessive external loading.
 Do not walk on their tops; This could cause serious personal injury and damage to the fixture.

 Setting and Joining

-The case that the FMSS-L connects to (the parent case) through the rear of the case must be leveled and set prior to installing the FMSS-L. The sectional construction of these models enable them to be joined in line - to give the effect of one continuous display.
-A joint Trim Kit is supplied with each case line to cosmetically "mask" the sectional joints.
+The sectional construction of these models enable them to be joined in line to give the effect of one continuous display.
+A joint trim kit is supplied with each joint.